luke10x/schwember/docs/JOURNAL.md

 - but i need to add logic into shader
 - I noticed the bones again out of order
 - so i can reproduce the bug again, its great!

+Later in the day did another coding session:

+- Figured out how to render weights
+- At rendertime errors are not printed from shaders
+- All we have is shader compile time errors
+- But simplified color blue to green hotness function
+- And now it works.
+- the bones are in correct order once everything else is fixed
+- I pressume, bone order goes off when something else messes the memory
+- This is the milestone that vertice skinning data (bones and their weights) can be passed as a parat of buffer to shaders.
+- next thing to validate is to pass samplers data, and current frame.

+## 2023-11-09, Thu

+There are several things I can continue working on:

+- see if there is a way to render a number passed to shader as uniform on screen (for debug).
+- display bones-shader does not have to be seen-through